databrickslabs/automl-toolkit/PIPELINE_API_DOCS.md

 ### Pipeline Configurations
-As noted above, all the pipeline APIs will work the existing configuration objects.
+As noted above, all the pipeline APIs will work with the existing configuration objects.
 In addition to those, pipeline API exposes the following configurations:
 ```@text
 default: false